2004 Chinese Super League: Upsets

 The season produced one of the biggest upset in Chinese football history.
 Shenzhen Jianlibao, coached by Zhu Guanghu, was facing financial problems and owed its players several months of salary.
-However, motivated by their coach, they still managed to finish Champions and even more remarkably, their defence only conceded 13 goals in 22 matches, the least in the league.
+However, they still managed to finish as champions and even more remarkably, their defence only conceded 13 goals in 22 matches, the least in the league.

 Another team causing an upset at the wrong end of the table was Shanghai Shenhua who had been Champions in the previous season and during the 2004 season had played in the prestigious AFC Champions League.
-However, they played poorly in the 2004 season and finished 3rd from bottom, only 1 point above bottom placed team, Chongqing Lifan.
+However, they played poorly in the 2004 season and finished 3rd from bottom, only 1 point above bottom placed team, Chongqing Qiche.
 If there had been relegation in the season, Shanghai would have found themselves battling against the drop.

+Personnel

+Foreign players

+The number of foreign players is restricted to three, but all teams can only use two foreign players on the field in each game.
+Players from Hong Kong, Macau and Chinese Taipei are deemed to be native players in CSL.